-Anne Smith (B.S., McIntire School of Commerce, University of Virginia; MBA & Ph.D., Kenan-Flagler Business School, the University of North Carolina at Chapel Hill) is the King and Judy Rogers Professor in Business, Professor of Management and Head of the Department of Management in the Haslam College of Business at the University of Tennessee, Knoxville.
+Anne Smith (B.S., McIntire School of Commerce, University of Virginia; MBA & Ph.D., Kenan-Flagler Business School, the University of North Carolina at Chapel Hill) is the King and Judy Rogers Professor in Business, Professor of Management and head of the Department of Management and Entrepreneurship in the Haslam College of Business at the University of Tennessee, Knoxville.

 At the University of Tennessee, she has been awarded the Allen H. Keally Teaching Award for Assistant Professors in 2003 and the 2004 Keally Outstanding Teacher Award for the College of Business.
 Prior to joining the faculty at the University of Tennessee in 2001, Anne was involved in executive education at McGill University in Montreal and taught in McGill’s Japan MBA program.
 In 1995, she earned the undergraduate teaching award at McGill University’s Faculty of Management.
 In 2000, Anne received the MBA Professor of the Year at the Anderson Schools of Management, University of New Mexico.
 Anne’s work experience has included government contract accounting at Siecor (joint venture of Corning Glass and Siemens), international banking officer at NationsBank (now Bank of America), and various consulting engagements.